crannull-banner-2025

 Downloadable Database of Architectural Practices

-The new edition of the database (published in Autumn 2023) has seen a considerable number of changes compared to the previous version, with many of the entries having been amended or removed to reflect mergers, address changes and cessations, etc. New entries have been introduced, where appropriate, and contact name changes have been checked and updated throughout.
-In addition to the contact name, the information also includes address, telephone number, website, email and LinkedIn addresses.
-This latest edition provides a high number of named email addresses, at around 87%, the balance being made up of generic addresses, such as practice@, info@, etc. If you are logged in, you may now access it, in Excel format, here.
+The new edition of the database (published in Spring 2026) has seen a considerable number of changes compared to the previous version, with many of the entries having been amended or removed to reflect mergers, address changes and cessations, etc. New entries have been introduced, where appropriate, and contact name changes have been checked and updated throughout.
+In addition to the contact name, the information also includes address, telephone number, website, email and LinkedIn address.
+This latest edition provides a high number of named email addresses, at around 91%, the balance being made up of generic addresses, such as practice@, info@, etc. If you are logged in, you may now access it, in Excel format, here.
 Non-subscribers may purchase the database separately for £95 + VAT from our Shop.

 Profile of UK Architects